cbmongithub/chattr/README.md

 # Customizations

-If you want to customize your chatbot, you can use the boilerplate component below to get started!
+Currently working on a customization system.
+For now, if you'd like to customize your chatbot, you can use the boilerplate component below to get started!
 No documentation has been made yet, although everything is documented in JSDoc!
 Just hover over the components and intellisense will display props that you can copy default values from and customize.

 ```tsx
 // components/chatbot.tsx